Nexmo/station/_documentation/olympus/messages/guides/facebook-messenger.md

 # Facebook Messenger

 You can use the Messages API to send and receive messages using Facebook Messenger.

+In Facebook Messenger, the default is for the customer to initiate a conversation first with a business.
+Facebook Messenger uses its own form of IDs for the Facebook Page (what the business communicates as) and the Facebook user.
+The Facebook user will have Page-scoped ID (PSID) and this is unique for each page.
+The Businesses can only obtain the PSID of a user when the user first send a message to the business.

+In order to get started with Facebook Messenger you will need to first link your Facebook Page to Nexmo, at this point we will provide you with your Facebook Page ID.
+You will then need to send a message as a Facebook User to your Facebook Page.
+At this point you will receive an inbound message callback to your server with the PSID of the Facebook user.
+You can now use this PSID to send a message back to the user.

 Follow these instructions to get setup:

 ## Setup a Facebook Page